Luminous-Lint - for collectors and connoisseurs of fine photography

 Thumbnail

 Henry Fox Talbot publishes the first part of The Pencil of Nature which is one of the first books containing photographs.
-It comes out in an installment of six parts between 1844 and 1846 and contains 24 photographs in total.
+It comes out in an instalment of six parts between 1844 and 1846 and contains 24 photographs in total.

 View exhibition